cosmos/gravity-bridge/module/x/gravity/spec/03_state_transitions.md

 Every endblock, the module attempts to tally up the votes for un-Observed attestations.
 Which attestations it chooses to tally is covered in the [end blocker spec](05_end_block.md).

-When tallying the votes a given attestation, we follow this algorithm:
+When tallying the votes a given attestation, we follow this algorithm, which is implemented in `Keeper.TryAttestation`:

 - First get `LastTotalPower` from the StakingKeeper
 - `requiredPower` = `AttestationVotesPowerThreshold` \* `LastTotalPower` / 100